Samford University, Cumberland School of Law

 ABOUT SAMFORD UNIVERSITY'S CUMBERLAND SCHOOL OF LAW

-Samford University’s Cumberland School of Law is located in Birmingham, Alabama, on a beautiful 247-acre campus and is one of the oldest law schools in the nation—established in 1847.
+Samford University’s Cumberland School of Law is located in Birmingham, Alabama, on Samford's beautiful 247-acre campus and is one of the oldest law schools in the nation—established in 1847.
 At formation, when legal study was conducted by apprenticeship or through lectures, the law school pioneered an instructional method based on intensive trial practice.
-Today, the law school is one of the smallest ABA-accredited law schools in the nation by design.
 It continues to focus on teaching practical lawyering skills.
 Samford is the largest privately supported and fully accredited institution of higher learning in Alabama.
 Cumberland School of Law has been a member of the Association of American Law Schools since 1952 and has been accredited by the ABA since 1949.
-In the past 170 years, the law school has produced more than 13,000 accomplished alumni, including two US Supreme Court justices, several governors, a US Secretary of State (Cordell Hull, known as the Father of the United Nations), and numerous federal, state, and local judges.
+In the past 175 years, the law school has produced more than 13,000 accomplished alumni, including two US Supreme Court justices, several governors, a US Secretary of State (Cordell Hull, known as the Father of the United Nations), and numerous federal, state, and local judges.

 The JD Program